mcbloch/ESA/README.md

 - Only compatible with debian at the moment
 - container ip's are still dynamic, see the test setup above en todo notes below

+What do we have?
+  - a machine (M) with ssh access
+  - a playbook to deploy an application (A) to a group of hosts (G) Flow atm
+  - add container with name (C) to metal (M) config
+  - M creates container C
+  - manually add C to ssh.config with jump through M
+  - manually add C to group G in inventory.ini
+  - define and run a playbook on G

+Group types
+- application: these have to be defined in advance and by the user these have a playbook written by the user will have a unique container assigned by default if not specified at the moment only can be put in one container
+- container: these can be defined by the user. these can have multiple applications container is assigned in the application
+- metal: these have to be defined by the user these host containers containers will specify the metal they are installed on

 ## TODO

 - Fix dynamic ip's